madington/madington-starcom-streamedby/readme.md

 });
 ```

 With this setup, the video will automatically start playing.
-The video element will behave as a normal video element.
-You can style it as you would normally do.
+You can style the video element it as you would normally do and you can use all of the normal HTMLMediaElement APIs.

-### Example video streams

-- 1613998401486-3o6097 (Snowboarder)
-- 1613998784760-1dpqqx (Paraglider)
-- 1613998830989-ib4uxp (Manta ray)

 ### More advanced usage